pcshah1996/pcshah1996.github.io/index.md

 ## Welcome to Time Squares Shop landing page

-We're working on building the rest of the site now!
+We're working on building the rest of the site now, but basically:
+* We sell square watches
+* In New York

+AKA Time Squares from Times Square

 ### Links